Anurag2514/100Hires-portfolio/Research/Sources.md

 ### Research Materials Collected

-1. Why AI Search Matters
+1. Other: Why AI Search Matters
-2. Share of Model and AI Brand Visibility
+2. LinkedIn: Share of Model and AI Brand Visibility
-3. SEO in the AI Era
+3. YouTube: SEO in the AI Era

 ### Key Themes Identified